 - Extensive flat or gently sloping sandy areas dissected by river systems and associated with the flood plains.
 These contain small isolated low-relief hills in parts and dominate the east of the tenement. - Steep-sided incised ranges that rise up to 250 metres above the surrounding plains.
-These are related to metamorphic and igneous rocks of the Arunta Region in the Bonya Hills in the western parts of EL 10215, and to sedimentary rocks of the Georgina Basin in the Jervois Range.
+These are related to metamorphic and igneous rocks of the Arunta Region in the Bonya Hills in the western parts of EL 29701, and to sedimentary rocks of the Georgina Basin in the Jervois Range.

-Figure 1: Location of Jervois/Bonya project area outlining the area of EL 29701 in blue.
+Figure 1: Location of Jervois/Bonya project area with EL 29701 in blue.